Greetings, my friends, meeting and surpassing all audience expectations every day.

 There's no reason to feel guilty.

-You know, actively fight it.
+Actively fight it.

 That it isn't fair for people like you.

-You've got more than your you you should have.
+You've got more than you should have.

-You've got you've got more than you need.
+You've got more than you need.

-The danger is that there are lots of other Americans who will agree with that and who wouldn't even know you will end up resenting you or disliking your what have you.
+The danger is that there are lots of other Americans who will agree with that and who even know you will end up resenting you or disliking your what have you.

 It's a tactic that the left has used.